sympy/sympy/doc/src/tutorial/matrices.rst

     [                                             -(-exp(q) - 2*cosh(q/3))/(4*cosh(q/3)**2 - 1)],
     [                                                                                         1]])]

-You can clearly see ``nullspace`` returning proper result, after injecting alternate zero test.
+You can clearly see ``nullspace`` returning proper result, after injecting an alternative zero test.

 Note that this approach is only valid for some limited cases of matrices containing only numerics, hyperbolics, and exponentials.
 For other matrices, you should use different method opted for their domains.